JB1035/Credit_Risk_Analysis/README.md

 ## Summary

-The EasyEnsemble model provided the highest accuracy score, howevwer it cannot be considered a reliable model because the prediction for high-risk loans is low and many applications could be wrongly classified.
+The EasyEnsemble model provided the highest accuracy score, however it cannot be considered a reliable model because the prediction for high-risk loans is low and many applications could be wrongly classified.
 Overall across all models the performance for high-risk loans was not well executed which can be contigent on the amount of data collected.
 There is also a big difference between the amount of data for low-risk and high-risk.
 When it came to undersampling the data using the Cluster Centroids method, there was no improvement in the accuracy score.